AntoineLemarchand/itsm-ng_api/README.md

 # ITSM-ng: Backend API

-The ITSM-ng Backend API, Its aim is to provide an way to easily recover data to create customizable dashboard charts
+The ITSM-ng Backend API aims to provide an easy way to retrieve data for creating customizable dashboard charts.

 ## Dependencies